 This will also reduce your headache of always transferring in fiat currencies to exchanges to buy Bitcoins because USDT can be used to buy Bitcoins later if you want.

 And the good thing about USDT is that unlike many fiat exchanges, USDT is supported by many exchanges across the world.
 Some of these exchanges are listed below.
 I have used this feature of intermediate conversion to USDT myself.

 Conclusion: Converting Bitcoin Into Cash

-We intend to start with the following countries first and also include some third world countries like Somalia, Syria, Iraq etc.
+We intend to start with the below mentioned countries first and also include some third world countries like Somalia, Syria, Iraq, etc.

 - The USA

 If you want to suggest other names that we should cover, do let us know in the comments section below.

 If you found this article informative, please share it with your friends and family who want to know about converting Bitcoins into cash.